 Refined carbs have a reduced ability to make us feel full and satisfied.
 This can lead to overeating, which plays against type 2 diabetes management.

-Cheap prices paired with convenience makes fast food a quick solution for meals.
+Cheap prices paired with convenience make fast food a quick solution for meals.
 Despite being advertised as well-rounded foods, most fast food is chock-full of refined carbs, sugars, and meat.
 Lacking fiber, these foods rank low on how satisfied they make us feel.
-Fast food companies spend millions on marketing a year, and do their best to convince you of the need of their products.

 Alongside this, the high sodium content in such foods may cause water retention, which may tip the scale in the opposite direction.
 Although you may believe burgers and fries are from cows and potatoes, fast food companies use processed ingredients that are the farthest thing from organic.